-Please allow about 2 1/2 hours for your first visit.
+Please allow 2 hours for your first visit.
 An initial consultation with a homeopath looks much like an in-depth conversation.
 It is an opportunity for the client to discuss his or her concerns, and for the homeopath to get to know the client.
 The current symptoms, as well as previous health concerns, information about personality, life stressors, and how the client is affected by food and environment -- all this and more helps to paint a detailed picture.

 After the consultation, considerable care and time is taken to ensure that the chosen remedy individually matches the client.
 This investigation may take up to two weeks. ($200)